 Unfair and Deceptive Trade Practices

-- The firm represents the defendant in Bumpers v.
+- The firm represented the defendant in Bumpers v.
 Community Bank of Northern Virginia, 747 S.E.2d 220 (N.C.
 2013).
 Clarifying the law under N.C.
-Gen. Stat. § 75-1.1, the North Carolina Supreme Court held that when a plaintiff pursues a section 75-1.1 claim based on an alleged misrepresentation, the plaintiff must prove that she actually and reasonably relied on the statements at issue.
+Gen. Stat. § 75-1.1, the North Carolina Supreme Court held that when a plaintiff pursues a section 75-1.1 claim based on an alleged misrepresentation, the plaintiff must prove that he or she actually and reasonably relied on the statements at issue.
 The court also held that in most circumstances, parties cannot state a claim under section 75-1.1 by alleging that the price they paid was “excessive.”

 - The firm, with co-counsel, represented the defendants in Torrence v.
 Nationwide Budget Finance, 753 S.E.2d 802 (N.C.
 Ct.
 App.
 2014).
 In Torrence, the North Carolina Court of Appeals held that the plaintiffs, who alleged that the defendants’ lending practices violated N.C.
 Gen. Stat. § 75-1.1, were required to submit their claims to binding bilateral arbitration.
 Applying recent decisions by the U.S. Supreme Court, the court reversed a trial court’s decision that an arbitration clause in the plaintiffs’ loan contracts was unconscionable.

 Ellis & Winters also serves the courts and the bar through scholarship on unfair and deceptive trade practices.
 Our lawyers often speak to lawyers, judges, and professors on a variety of issues that concern unfair and deceptive trade practices and other business torts.